etmyers01/CS-601/README.md

 ### CS 601 - Homework Assignment #1
-Generate an 3-page minimum HTML file that uses only HTML/HTML5 with no elements of CSS or JavaScript
+Generate an 3-page minimum HTML website that uses only HTML/HTML5 with no elements of CSS or JavaScript

 ### Programs Used:
 -   Virtual Studio Code - MIT License